eseifert/madam/doc/index.rst

 MADAM is a digital asset management library.
 It aims to facilitate the handling of image, audio, and video files by helping out with several tasks:

+-   **Processing:** MADAM has a very extensible processing architecture.
+    With the various operators offered by MADAM, for example, images can be optimized for display on mobile devices by resizing them, converting them to a different file format, or sharpening them.

 -   **Organization:** MADAM helps you to organize media data by customizable backends to read and store media files.
 Once the files are stored, the backend can be queried based on the metadata that is present in the media files (e.g. XMP, Exif, …) or based on derived properties such as file size or the duration of a sound file.

--   **Processing:** MADAM has a very extensible processing architecture.
-    With the various operators offered by MADAM images, for example, can be optimized for display on mobile devices by resizing them, converting them to a different file format, or sharpening them.

-If you want to get started immediately, have a look at the :doc:`quickstart` tutorial.
+The :doc:`overview` section will give an introduction to the concepts and vocabulary used in MADAM.
+If you rather want to get started immediately, have a look at the :doc:`quickstart` section.

 File format support